standrewsdigital/digital-pattern-library/ADD-PATTERN.md

     - name: new-pattern-text
     ...

-Each example file should contain Handlebars code to include partial for this pattern and specify the data to populate the partial with.
+Each example file should contain Handlebars code to include a partial for this pattern and specify the data to populate the partial with.
 You include Handlebars partials in this format:

 ```
 {{> partial-name data-file }}